Welcome to hell

 Broken shards (CLICK TO CONTINUE)

-Below: Click on the Youtube clip to listen to 'United Empire' by the Winnipeg Light Infantry.
+Below: Click on the YouTube clip to listen to 'United Empire' by the Winnipeg Light Infantry.
 Click on the gallery below to view images of Alf at Grantham; a Vickers .303 being used for anti-aircraft purposes; a burial party that may have been like the one Alf received; Alf's original grave marker; the field and rough spot where Alf fell today; a memorial to the MGC in France.